githedgehog/docs/docs/user-guide/vpcs.md

 _Restricted subnet_ means that all hosts in the subnet are isolated from each other within the subnet.

-A Permit list is defined as a list of subnets that could communicate with each other.
+A Permit list contains a list.
+Every element of the list is a set of subnets that can communicate with each other.

-### Third-party DHCP server
+### Third-party DHCP server configuration

-In case you use a third-party DHCP server by configuring `spec.subnets.<subnet>.dhcp.relay`, additional information is added to the DHCP packet forwarded to the DHCP server to make it possible to identify the VPC and subnet.
+In case you use a third-party DHCP server, by configuring `spec.subnets.<subnet>.dhcp.relay`, additional information is added to the DHCP packet forwarded to the DHCP server to make it possible to identify the VPC and subnet.
 This information is added under the RelayAgentInfo (option 82) in the DHCP packet.
 The relay sets two suboptions in the
 packet: